typescript-cheatsheets/react/README.md

     </tr>
 </table>

+An example github repository with a project showing how to integrate [prettier + tslint + create-react-app-ts](https://github.com/azdanov/tslint-eslint-crats).

 ## ESLint + TSLint

 Why?
 ESLint ecosystem is rich, with lots of different plugins and config files, whereas TSLint tend to lag behind in some areas.